-Born a bastard (illegitimate) child on January 11, 1755 to Scotsman James Hamilton and Rachel Fawcett Levine on the British colonial island of Nevis in the Caribbean, Alexander Hamilton possessed a razor sharp mind as well as an indomitable will.
+Born a bastard (illegitimate) child on January 11, 1755 or 1757, to Scotsman James Hamilton and Rachel Fawcett Levine on the British colonial island of Nevis in the Caribbean, Alexander Hamilton possessed a razor sharp mind as well as an indomitable will.
 Intellectually gifted, he sought a collegiate education at King’s College (now Columbia University) in New York.
 In the wake of the Boston Tea Party, Hamilton dropped out of school to pursue the radical American cause, joining the Sons of Liberty.
-After the War for Independence broke out Hamilton secured a commission as a captain in a New York Artillery company.
+After the War for Independence broke out, Hamilton secured a commission as a captain in a New York Artillery company.

 He first gained notice by George Washington during the New York and New Jersey Campaign.
 Washington recognized Hamilton's fiery demeanor, command of organization, and fidelity to the cause.
 By March 1777, Hamilton had become firmly entrenched as one of Washington's intimate military family.
 He became an aide-de-camp and was promoted to lieutenant colonel.
 Like his French counterpart Lafayette, Hamilton and Washington assumed a father-son relationship.
 Not suited for desk work, Hamilton yearned for a combat command and played a pivotal role during the Siege of Yorktown where he led the successful American assault on British Redoubt #10.